gitpod-io/retired-gatsby-website/src/docs/teams.md

 ![team-subscription-add-member](./images/team-subscription-add-member.png)
 <br><br>
 Afterwards you can choose how many seats you wish to purchase, and in which currency you would like to be billed.
-You have then two options for adding your team members.
+Then you have two options for adding your team members.

 You can either directly assign a seat by entering your team member's GitHub username, or use the `Invite Team` button and get a shareable link.
 Send the link to your team, and they can claim a seat.
 <br><br>